-Mr. Corless joined Kohlberg Capital and Katonah Debt Advisors, Kohlberg Capital's wholly-owned portfolio company, in 2006 as part of their middle market team.
+Mr. Corless joined KCAP Financial in 2006 as part of its middle market team.
+He also joined Katonah Debt Advisors at such time.
 Mr. Corless has over 30 years of experience in high-yield and leveraged credits.
 Prior to joining the Company, Mr. Corless was a Credit Risk Manager for Trimaran Debt Advisors, a CLO manager.
 Prior to joining Trimaran Debt Advisors, Mr. Corless spent 15 years as a Senior Credit Risk Manager for CIBC with risk management responsibility for media and telecommunications, high-yield, middle market, and mezzanine loan portfolios.
 Before joining CIBC, Mr. Corless worked at Bank of America NA in Corporate Finance and at Bankers Trust Company.
 Mr. Corless received a B.A. from Wesleyan University.